If you answered yes to the question “Are you ignoring your toddler’s delayed speech*?” please keep reading.

 Here are some red flags that can help you determine if your toddler’s speech truly is delayed.

-Why You Shouldn’t Ignore Delayed Speech in Toddlers
+Why You Shouldn’t Ignore Your Toddler’s Delayed Speech

 It’s true that all children will eventually learn to talk whether it be at 12 months or 3 years.